arcogabbo/gym-web-app/README.md

 Now import the schema into your relational database (i personally used MariaDB)

+Place an image named `image.png` inside a `static/images` folder you have to create.

 Run the server via `node server.js` or if you want to use nodemon for development run `npm run dev`

 ## Endpoints